WeichenZhou/PALMER/README.md

          aligned long-read sequencing BAM file with directory path

 --workdir
          the user's working directory.
-Please follow the format /your/woking/directory/ (don't forget the last '/')
+Please follow the format /your/woking/directory/ !!don't forget the last '/'!!

 --ref_ver (options: hg19, GRCh37, GRCh38 or other)
          reference genome used for the aligned file ('other' option for the cusmized genome out of hg19, GRCh37 or GRCh38)